somallg/soft-skills/README.md

 ## 2.1 Introduction

 ## 2.2 Use Intention-Revealing Names
+* Names should tell why it exists, what it does, and how it is used

 ## 2.3 Avoid Disinformation

 ## 2.4 Make Meaningful Distinctions
+* Noise words are redundant
+* The word `variable` should never appear in a variable name
+* The word `table` should never appear in a table name

 ## 2.5 Use Pronounceable Names

 ## 2.6 Use Searchable Names
+* *The length of a name should correspond to the size of its scope*

 ## 2.7 Avoid Encodings
   * Hungarian Notation